-ART 371 DIGITAL ILLUSTRATION
+ART 371 3 ILLUSTRATION

-This course explores the art of image-making through digital hardware and software.
+This course explores the art of illustration in many forms.
 Emphasis is placed on the creation and manipulation of imagery to create compelling works.
-This course will progress from image recording, image adjustment through the use of lighting, contrast, and color manipulation, editing, to printing.
-A variety of software will be used.
-Prerequisites: ART 101, 102, and 270, or with instructor consent.
+The relationship between illustration and narrative will be examined in book illustration, editorial and sequential art, character development, and others.
+Students will explore techniques and processes in use in the field to create expressive works.
+Prerequisites: ART 101, 102, or instructor consent.
 As needed.

-ART 380-389 TOPICS IN ART
+ART 380-389 1-3 TOPICS IN ART As needed.

+ART 390

-ART 390 GALLERY PRACTICUM II
+GALLERY PRACTICUM II